-Course Number: 103GS Number of Credit Hours-2
+Course Number: 103GS

 An organization is a social arrangement which pursues collective goals, which controls its own performance, and which has a boundary separating it from its environment.
 In the social sciences, organizations are studied by researchers from several disciplines, most commonly in sociology, Therefore, a number of different theories and perspectives exist, some of which are compatible, and others that are competing.
 Based upon classical and contemporary theory and empirical research, this text forms a sociological analysis of organizations, focusing on the impacts that organizations have upon individuals and society.